-This post was written by a special guest author, Pippa, who’s sharing some fantastic insights into Thai culture.
+This post was written by a special guest author, Pippa, who’s sharing some fantastic insights into Thai culture to help inspire you to travel to Thailand.
 Pippa Bourne is an aspiring writer and editor with a passion for travel and food.
-She’s currently going into Lower Sixth, and studying french, spanish, english and geography.
-She plans to study english or foreign languages at university.

 Looking through the eyes of a Thai, the most important values seem to be peace, respect and self- control.
 Honesty is also required in the personality and character of a Thai.
 ‘The Land of a Thousand Smiles’ is reflected here.
 Thais are taught that even if one is feeling the slightest bit of negativity inside, and in their emotions, they must not show it through their emotions on the outside.